brent-built/website/README.md

 # website
-Langues used: HTML, CSS, JS
+Langues used: HTML, CSS, JS.
 This website is to highlight the Front-end dev work while providing a place to connect.